 The flowchart to the right depicts the MMSEQ pipeline for obtaining expression estimates from RNA-seq data.
 There are two routes, with starting points labelled A and B. Route A is quite fast and straightforward to run and uses pre-existing transcript sequences for alignment.
 Route B requires more time, as it involves the creation of custom transcript sequences based on the data.
 The two routes are described below.
 Basic knowledge of how to work in a unix-based environment is required.
-The routeB.sh example bash script included in the MMSEQ package implements an exhaustive execution of the pipeline (route B) and may be straightforwardly adapted to suit your needs.
 Route A may be run through the R-based ArrayExpressHTS pipeline.
 Please cite Turro et al. 2011 (Genome Biology) if you use MMSEQ in your work.

 gunzip Homo_sapiens.GRCh37.64.ref_transcripts.fa.gz